Citizen Science Program

 You can make a difference by gaining more in-depth awareness about the Cozumel coral reef ecosystem and the importance of healthy reefs.
 Participants of the COR Coral Reef Conservation program are educated on the identification of common Cozumel coral species, as well as how to recognize natural and external stress factors to the colonies.
 Learn how to responsibly capture images, so we can document changes over time, and properly record observations for later scientific evaluation.
 Become an active member of Team COR, by submitting your data and media for our Coral Reef Catalog.
 The COR Coral Reef Conservation Program is the gateway to participation in our more intensive COR Coral Data/Research Program.

-Minimum age 15 year old + Advanced Open Water Diver certification, Good Buoyancy, Nitrox Diver certification (recommended)
+Minimum age 15 years old + Advanced Open Water diver certification, Good Buoyancy,

 Nitrox Diver Certification (Recommended)